MAY 4 - BIRTHS

-Born 4 May 1926; died 10 Feb 2005.
+Born 4 May 1926; died 10 Feb 2005 at age 78. quotes

-David Allan Bromley was a Canadian-American nuclear physicist who was considered the "father of modern heavy ion science" for his pioneering experiments on both the structure and dynamics of atomic nuclei.
+David Allan Bromley was a Canadian-American physicist who was considered the “father of modern heavy ion science” for his pioneering experiments on both the structure and dynamics of atomic nuclei.
 He was a leader in developing particle accelerators detection systems and computer-based data acquisition and analysis systems.
 While at Atomic Energy of Canada (1955-60) he installed the first tandem Van Der Graaff accelerator.
 He was founder and director (1963-89) of the A.W.
 Wright Nuclear Structure Laboratory at Yale University, which has produced more experimental nuclear physicists than any other facility.
 During this time he became active on numerous national and international science policy boards.
 From 1980-89, he was a member of the White House Science Council.«

-Born 4 May 1899; died 8 Apr 1971.
+Born 4 May 1899; died 8 Apr 1971 at age 71.

 German automotive industrialist who took part, with Max Valier and Friedrich Wilhelm Sander, in experiments with rocket propulsion for automobiles and aircraft.
 On 11 Apr 1928, at Berlin, they tested the first manned rocket automobile.
 On 30 Sep 1929, von Opel piloted the Opel Sander Rak.1, a glider powered with 16 rockets of 50 pounds of thrust each, and made successful flight of 75 seconds, covering almost 2 miles near Frankfurt-am-Main, Germany, Von Opel as pilot.
 By sponsoring these early tests of rocket-powered transport, Opel popularized the idea of rocket propulsion in Germany.

-Station 8XK, 1920
+1920

-Born 4 May 1874; died 11 Dec 1941.
+Born 4 May 1874; died 11 Dec 1941 at age 67.

 American electrical engineer whose interest in radiotelephony led to the establishment of the first commercial radio station.
 Conrad worked for Westinghouse as assistant chief engineer at its East Pittsburgh Works and acquired over 200 patents in his lifetime.
 As an amateur, having built a transmitting station on the second floor of the garage behind his home in Wilkinsburg, Pa., when he substituted a phonograph for his microphone, he discovered a large audience of listeners who had built their own crystal radio sets and who, upon hearing the music, wrote or phoned requests for more music and news.
 When he became swamped with these requests, he decided to broadcast regular, scheduled programs to satisfy his listeners.
 He coined the term "broadcast."

-Born 4 May 1845; died 3 Mar 1879.
-Quotes Icon
+Born 4 May 1845; died 3 Mar 1879 at age 33. quotes

 British philosopher and mathematician who developed the theory of biquaternions (a generalization of the Irish mathematician Sir William Rowan Hamilton's theory of quaternions) and then linked them with more general associative algebras.
 In 1870, he survived a shipwreck near Sicily while on an expedition to Italy to obtain scientific data from an eclipse.
 Influenced by the work of Riemann and Lobachevsky, Clifford studied non-euclidean geometry.
 In 1870 he wrote On the Space Theory of Matter in which he argued that energy and matter are simply different types of curvature of space.
 In this work he presented ideas which were to form a fundamental role in Einstein's general theory of relativity.

-Born 4 May 1825; died 29 Jun 1895.
+Born 4 May 1825; died 29 Jun 1895 at age 70. quotes

-English biologist who Huxley made his reputation as a marine biologist while a ship's surgeon.
+English biologist who made his reputation as a marine biologist while a ship's surgeon.
 Later he turned to the study of fossils, especially of fishes and reptiles He is best known as the main advocate of Charles Darwin's theory of evolution.
 In 1860, one year after The Origin of Species was published, Huxley debated with the bishop of Oxford, Samuel Wilberforce, at the British Association for the Advancement of Science.
 During the discussion Wilberforce asked whether he traced his ancestry to the apes.
 Huxley's withering reply was that given the choice of a miserable ape and a man who could make such a remark at a serious scientific gathering, he would select the ape.
-Huxley coined the word agnostic to describe his own beliefs.
+Huxley coined the word agnostic to describe his own beliefs. more

-Born 4 May 1806; died 25 Jun 1879
+Born 4 May 1806; died 25 Jun 1879 at age 73.

 English inventor who worked with Charles Wheatstone in developing electric telegraphy.
 Of the pair, Cooke contributed a superior business ability, whereas Wheatstone is generally considered the more important of the two in the history of the telegraph.
 After Cooke attended a demonstration of the use of wire in transmitting messages, he began his own experiments with telegraphy (1836) and formed a partnership with Wheatstone.
 Their first patent (1837) was impractical because of cost.
 They demonstrated their five-needle telegraph on 24 July 1837 when they ran a telegraph line along the railway track from Euston to Camden Town able to transmit and successfully receive a message.
 In 1845, they patented a single-needle electric telegraph.

-Born 4 May 1777; died 21 Jun 1857
+Born 4 May 1777; died 21 Jun 1857 at age 80.

 French chemist, teacher, and author of an influential four-volume text on basic chemical theory and practice (1813-16).
 In 1808, he was the first to isolate the element boron in collaboration with Gay-Lussac.
 His independent achievements included studies of esters (1807), the discovery of hydrogen peroxide (1818), and work in organophosphorus compounds.
 He also produced a pigment known as Thenard's blue, which is stable at high temperatures and so can be used in porcelain.

-Born 4 May 1733; died 20 Feb 1799.
+Born 4 May 1733; died 20 Feb 1799 at age 65.

 French mathematician and nautical astronomer noted for his studies of fluid mechanics and his development of instruments for navigation and geodesy, the study of the size and shape of the Earth.
 Borda joined the navy, took part in several scientific voyages and played a role in the American War of Independence.
 He was one of the main driving forces in the introduction of the decimal system.
 Borda made good use of calculus and experiment to unify areas of physics.
 For his surveying, he also developed a series of trigonometric tables.
 In 1782, while in command of a flotilla of six French ships, he was captured by the British.
 Borda's health declined after his release.
 He is one of 72 scientists commemorated by plaques on the Eiffel tower.

-Died 4 May 1 (born 19 Dec 1908)
+Died 4 May 2001 at age 92 (born 19 Dec 1908).

-American psychologist, known as the "test guru," for her pioneering development of psychometrics, the measurement and understanding of psychological traits.
+American psychologist known as the "test guru," for her pioneering development of psychometrics, the measurement and understanding of psychological traits.
 Her seminal work, Psychological Testing (1954), remains a classic text in the subject.
 In it, she drew attention to the ways in which trait development is influenced by education and heredity.
 She explored how variables in the measurement of those traits include differences in training, culture, and language.
 In 1972, she became the first woman to be elected president of the American Psychological Association in half a century.
 For her accomplishments, she was awarded the National Medal of Science in 1987.«

-Psychological Testing, by Anne Anastasi.
+Psychological Testing, by Anne Anastasi. - book suggestion.

-Died 4 May 1974 (born 12 May 1906)
+Died 4 May 1974 at age 67 (born 12 May 1906).

-Died 4 May 1972 (born 8 Mar 1886)
+Died 4 May 1972 at age 86 (born 8 Mar 1886).

-Died 4 May 1961 (born 31 Aug 1885)
+Died 4 May 1961 at age 75 (born 31 Aug 1885). quotes

 English mathematician who made extensive and notable contributions to the study of algebraic invariants and concomitants of quadratics.
 Turnbull was also interested in the history of mathematics, writing The Mathematical Discoveries of Newton (1945), and began work on the Correspondence of Isaac Newton.

-Died 4 May 1919 (born 15 Dec 1869) Quotes Icon
+Died 4 May 1919 at age 49 (born 15 Dec 1869). quotes

 American geologist who extended ideas on sedimentary rocks made by marine sedimentation to modification by the action of rivers, winds, and ice.
 He proposed (1916) that the bright red colour of many Devonian rocks indicated an arid climate that baked them dry, like bricks.
 He suggested droughts caused lung-fish to evolve into air-breathing land vertebrates, including tetrapods.
 He applied the new science of radioactive dating in 1917 to recalculate Earth's age to a few billion years, at a time when many geologists still preferred an age of 100 million years.
 He also emphasized that geological processes vary in intensity in a cyclical rather than a uniform fashion, so current rates of geological change used in prior estimates were not reliable guides.«

-Died 4 May 1900 (born 14 Apr 1827)
+Died 4 May 1900 at age 73 (born 14 Apr 1827). quotes

 English archaeologist often called the "father of British archaeology," who stressed the need for total excavation of sites, thorough stratigraphic observation and recording, and prompt and complete publication.
 Like Sir Flinders Petrie, Pitt-Rivers adopted a sociological approach to the study of excavated objects and emphasized the instructional value of common artifacts.
 His London home became so crowded with items such as skulls, stone implements, pottery and other works of art that he decided to open a public museum at Bethnal Green, which he arranged according to his evolutionary system.
 When his collection became too large for Bethnal Green, it was transferred to the University of Oxford, where it is seen today.

-Died 4 May 1879 (born 28 Nov 1810)
+Died 4 May 1879 at age 68 (born 28 Nov 1810).

 English engineer and naval architect who influenced ship design by developing a method of studying scale models propelled through water and applying the information thus obtained to full-size ships.
 His first job was as a civil engineer, working for the British railway system.
 It was not until a few years later that Froude became a naval engineer.
-He discovered the laws by which the performance of a model in a towing-tankcould be extrapolated to the full-size ship when both have the same geometrical shape.
+He discovered the laws by which the performance of a model in a towing-tank could be extrapolated to the full-size ship when both have the same geometrical shape.
 This laboratory work was of great concern to the British navy, to maximize the speed and efficiency of their ships.
 He developed the bilge keel and developed the Froude number as a measure of the effect of gravity on fluid motion.

 In 2003, the first cloned equine, a mule foal was born at the University of Idaho, U.S., named Idaho Gem.
 Researchers cloned the mule using a cell from a mule fetus and an egg from a horse.
 Mules are almost always sterile because donkeys have 62 chromosomes, horses have 64 and mules end up with 63.
 Equines such as horses, donkeys and mules are difficult to reproduce in the lab using in vitro fertilization and cloning.
 The cloning success rate was low.
 Out of 307 attempts, there were 21 pregnancies and three carried to full term.
 Idaho Gem was the first to be born; two others followed in June and July.
 The project's major sponsor was a mule racing enthusiast.
 Unable to breed new animals from proven race stock, mule cloning is an option.